Berthran/TravelPlanner/README.md

 ```
 WEATHER_KEY=befa9540 (create one from the openweathermap api -- https://home.openweathermap.org/api_keys)
 AI_KEY=AIzaSyB.... (create one from Gemini API -- https://aistudio.google.com/app/apikey)
+MAP_API_KEY=aahygee.. (create one from Google -- https://console.cloud.google.com/google/maps-apis/)
 ```

-The install script is expected to create a virtual environment for you and setup everything apart from the weather_key and ai_key.
+The install script is expected to create a virtual environment for you and setup everything apart from api keys.
 If this doesn't happen, you can do it manually:

 - create virtual environment